primiano/perfetto-docs/docs/case-studies/memory.md

 ### Capturing the profile
 We can get a snapshot of the graph of all the Java objects that constitute the Java heap.
-We use the `tools/java_heap_dump` script.If you are having trouble make sure you are using the [latest version]( https://raw.githubusercontent.com/google/perfetto/master/tools/java_heap_dump).
+We use the `tools/java_heap_dump` script.
+If you are having trouble make sure you are using the [latest version]( https://raw.githubusercontent.com/google/perfetto/master/tools/java_heap_dump).